wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_walletpassphrasechange.md

 ---
-title: btc:walletpassphrasechange \[POST\] {disallowed}
+title: walletpassphrasechange  {disallowed} - Bitcoin
-description: Changes the wallet passphrase from ‘oldpassphrase’ to ‘newpassphrase’.
+description: Example code for the walletpassphrasechange  {disallowed} json-rpc method. Сomplete guide on how to use walletpassphrasechange  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters